 A click through rate measures the people who saw your ad and clicked on it.
 It does not measure the people who saw the ad and did not click but maybe landed on your site later as a result of seeing your ad.

 Why is this metric so important?
 A high click through rate tells you that your ads, emails or website are performing well.
 This content is resonating with your target audience and your high CTR is basically giving you the green light to keep going.
 A low click through rate tells you that you need to change up your strategy.
 Something’s not quite right and your potential customers are not clicking.
 It could be the copy, the imagery or it could be that you are targeting the wrong audience.
 In short, you want to focus on having a high click through rate.
 The more clicks you can get, the higher your quality score and the lower your costs.
 We’ll talk more about quality score soon so keep reading!
+But before that, here are some interesting statistics first:

 This is why you need to monitor your content, ads, and emails and pay attention to these metrics while doing so.
 It could save you a lot of money if you catch a mistake early on in your campaign.